Showing posts with label Children's. Show all posts

 by Victoria Jamieson and Omar Mohamed

-Omar and his little brother, Hassan, arrived in Dadaab, a refugee camp in Kenya, seven years ago.
-Their father was killed the day they left home, and they haven't seen their mother since they joined their neighbors who were fleeing to Dadaab.
-Now Omar is eleven and Hassan is nine, and Omar has quit school to look after his brother, who has an intellectual disability.
+Seven years ago, Omar and his little brother Hassan arrived in Dadaab, a refugee camp in Kenya.
+Their father was killed the day they left home, and they haven't seen their mother since they joined their neighbors fleeing to Dadaab.
+Now Omar is eleven and Hassan is nine, and Omar has quit school to look after Hassan, who seems to have an intellectual disability.
 When Omar is given the opportunity to return to school and carve out a future for himself and Hassan, he feels torn.
-He loves school and could have the opportunity to earn a coveted scholarship to a North American university--and with it a visa for himself and Hassan.
+He loves school and could have the opportunity to earn a coveted scholarship to a North American university – and with it a visa for himself and Hassan.
 But is it worth the risk and heartache of leaving his vulnerable brother for hours each day?

 This is an important story to read, especially for young readers.
 Many in the Western world (myself included) don't truly understand what refugees experience.
 This story, told in a graphic novel format, is at times hopeful, frustrating, depressing, and moving.
 Mohamed's experiences are portrayed in a realistic and relatable way, with bits of humor here and there and with candor throughout.
 This work and stories like it can help readers achieve a level of deeper understanding of lives dissimilar to their own, which in turn can help the rising generation live lives filled with empathy while inspiring them to achieve their highest potential.